ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 Library contains sources and instrumented tests.
 Used to extract instrumented tests from the library into a new project, which does not have library sources.
 The newly created project depends on the previously built library, which is deployed to a staging repository.
-Staging repository is either in MavenCentral (privilegedBuild workflow) or MavenLocal (unprivilegedBuild workflow).
+Staging repository is either in MavenCentral (build workflow) or MavenLocal (unprivilegedBuild workflow).

 #### [prepareSampleAppForStagingRepository](ci-scripts/prepareSampleAppForStagingRepository)
 Sample application depends on a released version of the library.
 This script modifies sample application to create a new temporary project, which depends on library in staging repository.
-Using by the build jobs of privilegedBuild and unprivilegedBuild workflows.
+Using by the build jobs of build and unprivilegedBuild workflows.
 On release, production environment builds the sample application again, which does not rely on this script.

 ## MavenCentral